PositiveSumData/NationalOralHealthDataPortal/Data/National_Health_and_Nutition_Examintion_Survey/README.md

 ### Consolidated file

-The various tables from the CDC report have been consolidated into one CSV file with the following variable structure:
+The various tables from the CDC report have been consolidated into one main CSV file named **cdc_surveillance_prime.csv** with the following variable structure:

 * **data_id**.
 A unique number assigned to each row in the consolidated file.
 It's used so that when a separate confidence-interval CSV is generated to be able to visualize confidence intervals, Tableau knows how to join the two CSVs together.
 * **table_2019_benchmark**.
 The table number from the 2019 report, or the table from 2019 that the earlier 2007 report corresponds to.
 For example, table 10 ("t10") from 2007 corresponds to table 9 ("t09") in 2019.
 Both are listed as "t09" in this column.